-My daughter, Rachel, is running the Edinburgh Marathon this year in 4 hours 40 minutes in aid of Parkinsons(UK).org.uk.
-Please support them by making a donation via JustGiving.com
+My daughter, Rachel, is running the Edinburgh Marathon this year in 4 hours 40 minutes in aid of Parkinsons(UK).org.uk this summer.
+Please support her by making a donation via JustGiving.com

 Classifying the type of pain you have in the pain clinic is an essential first step to make, allowing you to choose the correct pain killer / reliever, and achieving better pain management.
 Many chronic pain syndromes are made up of different types of pain, and therefore combining medicines from different appropriate groups can help improve pain relief.
 To find out how to use over the counter pain relieving medicines more effectively, please look at Analgesic Flow Chart.

 Nociceptive Pain arises from the stimulation of specific pain receptors.
 These receptors can respond to heat, cold, vibration, stretch and chemical stimuli released from damaged cells.

 Non Nociceptive Pain arises from within the peripheral and central nervous system.
 Specific receptors do not exist here, with pain being generated by nerve cell dysfunction.

 Source - tissues such as skin, muscle, joints, bones, and ligaments - often known as musculo-skeletal pain.

 Receptors activated - specific receptors (nociceptors) for heat, cold, vibration, stretch (muscles), inflammation (e.g. cuts and sprains which cause tissue disruption), and oxygen starvation (ischaemic muscle cramps).

 Characteristics - often sharp and well localised, and can often be reproduced by touching or moving the area or tissue involved.

 Source - internal organs of the main body cavities.
 There are three main cavities - thorax (heart and lungs), abdomen (liver, kidneys, spleen and bowels), pelvis (bladder, womb, and ovaries).